#WomenRise: The Power of Global Solidarity

 Indeed, the Zapatistas might have embraced feminism but that doesn’t mean that attitudes completely changed overnight.
 I was also the object of some interest: some of the young men asked Patrick if I was a virgin, presumably to see if I was marriage material.
 Patrick told them that he didn’t know and they should ask me directly.
 They never did, thankfully!

 There was another pair of older unmarried sisters who grew tobacco and rolled puros.
 They’d come give us a taste, “like any good dealer” as Patrick would joke, and we spent a lot of our time sitting around and smoking those homegrown puros.
 I might still have some in my old boxes.
 We also rolled our own but mine were pretty bad and I kept having to relight them, so I was happy to purchase theirs.
 My theory was these two were also shamans or some sort of healers, but I would not have been privy to that.
+I do know however that shamanism was part of the local social fabric.
+One of the women who led the workshops we attended before going to Chiapas was an anthropologist by training, and she initially went to Mexico in that capacity.
+She shared how her sister had suffered severe, debilitating depression and had been cured of it by a shaman in Chiapas.
+She warned us however against prying.

 For bathing, we had to walk a ways to get to the river.
 There was a different spot for men and women, and self-conscious as I am, I just had to deal with it and take my shirt off in front of the other women.
 One time an hermana pinched my boob and said “que hueros tus chichis!”
 Getting to and from the bathing spot always made me anxious because there were cows grazing and they were very aggressive, they would sometimes run after you and stare you down.
 The villagers would say to be careful of the vaca loca.
 I would skirt around the field as much as I could, and luckily, nothing ever happened (aside from being scared out of my mind).
 To this day I am still afraid when I pass cows and especially bulls while hiking.

 The annoyances are fond memories now, because I am glad I got to know a little bit of that world.
 Like the last night I spent in our shack, lying there worried that scorpions would fall on me.
 Our walls were just wooden planks with gaps between them.
 There was a strong storm so the wind was blowing inside, and we had given up on trying to light candles.
-Scorpions and tarantulas were a common feature in that area, and I had seen a couple scorpions that evening on our walls or ceiling.
+Scorpions and tarantulas were common in that area, and I had seen a couple scorpions that evening on our walls or ceiling.
 I lay there worried that as the whole structure shook, any scorpions that might be above me would be shaken loose.
 Thank the Goddess, that was not so, and the next day we made our way back to San Cristobal unscathed, wading through deep mud.

 My trip in 2018 was shorter but powerful.
-Zapatista women convened an women’s encounter – for “mujeres que luchan” – and while they expected about 1500 women, about 6000 showed up.
+Zapatista women convened a women’s encounter – for “mujeres que luchan” – and while they expected about 1500 women, about 6000 showed up.
 We absolutely made do.
 We had enough food, the bathrooms weren’t great but we survived, we made connections and we got to be in a wonderful male-free environment for several days, with Zapatista women patrolling with their uniforms and weapons to make sure there were no men (they are soldiers after all).
 There were talks, activities and art and photography exhibitions (many of which would have been deemed “white feminism” by wokesters in the US).
 I attended a talk that featured a recorded message to our gathering from a Kurdish fighter in Rojava, during which she stressed that women’s oppression is the first colonization.
 A good message, and one that American wokesters would again dismiss as white feminism if they heard it from a “white” woman.**

 The ignorance and mind-addling ID politics of Americans are what they are–at least some American women got to hear these ideas and experience this sort of space in a way that they could actually hear and experience them (if not entirely accept them).
 It didn’t escape me that this was just a few years after Mitchfest shut down.
 As someone both of American and Iranian origin, I can say in no uncertain terms that just as whitewashing is a thing, brownwashing is also a thing.
 But again, it is what it is.
 While some will have the need to see this space as something that only indigenous women have ever built, it does not take away from the fact that the space and experience were truly very special.